trentapple/llama.vscode/resources/help.md

 ### What are agent commands
 Agent commands are a way to reuse often used prompts.
 They could be used to describe complex workflows or for simple instructions.
+Agent commands are stored in setting agent_commands and llama-vscode menu item "Agent commands..." could be used to manage them.
 In future they could be extended with additional context, specificatlly prepared by llama-vscode for each command.

 ### How to use them